python/cpython/Doc/library/itertools.rst

    Equivalent to nested for-loops in a generator expression.
 For example, ``product(A, B)`` returns the same as ``((x,y) for x in A for y in B)``.

-   The leftmost iterators are in the outermost for-loop, so the output tuples cycle like an odometer (with the rightmost element changing on every iteration).
+   The leftmost iterators correspond to the outermost for-loop, so the output tuples cycle like an odometer (with the rightmost element changing on every iteration).
 This results in a lexicographic ordering so that if the inputs iterables are sorted, the product tuples are emitted in sorted order.